 The model should be simple enough to update quickly but detailed enough to capture important relationships between variables.

-For each scenario, define the early indicators that would tell you it's becoming reality.
+For each scenario, define the early indicators that show it’s becoming a reality.
 These triggers help you know when to adjust your plans.

 For example, if two consecutive months show customer acquisition costs rising above your base case assumptions, that might trigger a review of marketing spend.